voedger/voedger-internals/concepts/motivation/motivation.md

 ### Edge Computing

 - The system shall be installable at the "edge" (e.g., in a restaurant) and able to synchronize with the cloud.
+- If an Edge Device goes down, all other devices in the restaurant shall continue to work with the cloud.
-- Data loss is acceptable for the Edge Device.
+- "Minor" data loss is acceptable for the Edge Device.
 - For large restaurants, it shall be possible to build a Private Cloud (Cluster), meeting Fault Tolerance and Resilience requirements.

 In practice, our cloud server software must run on typical, relatively weak POS hardware with Android OS.